Skip to main content

 The following terms are used throughout Chapter 3304-4 of the Administrative Code:

-(A) "Applicant" means a person who has applied for services from the personal care assistance program.
+(A) "Applicant" means a person who has applied for services from the personal care assistance (PCA) program.

 (B) "Assistant" means a person who provides personal assistance services.

-(F) "Employer costs" means costs incurred as a result of employing a personal care attendant as a W2 employee or 1099 contractor.
+(G) "Employer costs" means costs incurred as a result of employing a personal care assistant as a W2 employee or 1099 contractor.

-(G) "Integrated setting," with respect to an employment outcome, means a setting typically found in the community in which participants interact with persons who do not have a disability, other than service providers, to the same extent that non-disabled persons in comparable positions interact with other persons.
+(H) "Integrated setting," with respect to an employment outcome, means a setting typically found in the community in which persons with a disability interact with persons who do not have a disability, other than service providers, to the same extent that non-disabled persons in comparable positions interact with other persons.

-(I) "PCA" means the personal care assistance program.
+(I) "PCA program" means the OOD personal care assistance program.

 (J) "Personal assistance services" means services that help a person who has a severe physical disability perform the activities of daily living.

-(L) "OOD" means the opportunities for Ohioans with disabilities agency that administers the personal care assistance program.
+(K) "OOD" is an acronym for the opportunities for Ohioans with disabilities agency that administers the personal care assistance (PCA) program.

 (1) Ambulating - the ability to move about, with or without devices like canes, crutches, walkers, manual or power wheelchairs;